asulyma/education-easy-app/readme.md

 - Java Web Application based on Spring Boot (using MVC, Data, AOP, Security);
 - Systematized storage and access to teaching materials of academic disciplines.
 Under the materials should be considered concepts
   "course".
 Each course is divide into "lectures";
-- Improved search engine by difference criteria;
+- Improved search engine by difference criteria to find courses AND users;
 - Caching engine for faster course search;
 - AOP functionality to send email notification;
 - Interactive comments creation by users to each lecture;